-(Editor’s note: This article from Ralph Bernardo is from the Fall 2017 issue of Brain World magazine.
+(Editor’s note: This article is from the Fall 2017 issue of Brain World magazine.
+If you enjoy this article, consider a print or digital subscription!
 Please note there are mild spoilers in this article.)

 If you ever have come across Chris Gethard, through the Upright Citizens Brigade Theatre, his “Beautiful Stories from Anonymous People” podcast, or his self-titled television show, you know that he embraces the unconventional, unexpected, and unplanned in his comedy.
 In his recent HBO comedy special, “Career Suicide,” based on his off-Broadway one-man show, he begins by putting the audience at ease, “I see a shrink.
 We’re good,” and cautions the audience that, “Sometimes people just break … Welcome to a comedy show.”